Ukrainian Social Democratic Labour Party: Party's splits

 There were at least two splits of the party.

 The first split occurred soon after revival of the party and invasion of the Russian revolutionary forces in December 1917 when its few left Ukrainian Social Democrats (LUSD) officially left the party and joined the Russian revolutionary forces.
 Among the notable members of LUSD was Yevhen Neronovych.
 Some members later became constituent members of the Communist Party of Ukraine.

 At the Fourth party Congress on January 10–12, 1919 the party had several members split again as nezalezhni (independent).
 Among the most prominent independists were Anatol Pisotsky, Vasyl and Yuriy Mazurenkos, Mykhailo Tkachenko, and others.
 They recognized the necessity of the dictatorship of proletariat and peace with Russia.
 The main faction consisting of Mykola Porsh, Volodymyr Vynnychenko, Symon Petliura, Isaak Mazepa, and most of the party members opposed their ideas and were proposing the Labor Democracy, phased socialization of the main industries of People's Economy, and support of Direktoria.

 Later in 1920 those independent SDPists formed the Ukrainian Communist Party also known as UKPists as opposed to the Communist Party (Bolsheviks) of Ukraine.
 The independent SDPists, or Socialists-Sovereigns, were opposing the centrist tendency of the Moscow Communists parties, particularly the Bolsheviks.
-The Ukrainian Communist Party became a legal party of the Soviet Union.

 In exile

 As the government of Ukraine was emigrating into exile during the Russian-Ukrainian war of 1918–1919, a section of the USDLP was formed as the 'Foreign Delegation' of the party.
 During 1919 the party's Central Committee included Yosyp Bezpalko, Andriy Livytsky, Mykola Shadlun, and I. Romanchenko.
 At the party's conference September 9–13, 1919 in Vienna the Central Committee requested for its party members to withdraw out of the government.
 USDLP had members in Czechoslovakia, Poland, Germany and France, amongst other countries with the center in Prague.
 Isaak Mazepa was the secretary of the Foreign Delegation while other members of the Foreign Delegation included Yo.
 Bezpalko, Fedenko, I. Romanchenko, amongst others.
-The party began issuing publications: Socijalistyčna Dumko (published in Lviv and Prague), Vil'na Ukraina (Lviv) and Socijaldemokrat (published monthly from 1925 from Poděbrady).
+The party began issuing publications: Sotsiyalistychna Dumka (published in Lviv and Prague), Vil'na Ukraina (Lviv) and Sotsiyaldemokrat (published monthly from 1925 from Poděbrady).
 The party was a member of the Labour and Socialist International between 1923 and 1940.

-As of the early 1960s, Emil Wolynec was the acting chairman of the party, Panas Fedenko the general secretary and Bohdan Fedenko the youth secretary.
+As of the early 1960s, Emil Wolynec was the acting chairman of the party, Opanas Fedenko the general secretary and Bohdan Fedenko the youth secretary.
 Other executive committee members of the party were Antin Czerneckyj, Iwan Luczyszyn and Spyrydon Dovhal.
 The party had its headquarters in London.
-It published the monthly Nashe Slovo from London with Panas Fedenko as its editor.
+It published the monthly Nashe Slovo from London with Opanas Fedenko as its editor.
 The party also issued the quarterly Vilna Ukraina from Detroit, with Mykola Nahirniak as its editor and Volodymyr Lysyj as its director.
 Vilna Ukraina and Nashe Slovo each had a circulation of around 1,000.
 Furthermore, there was a weekly newspaper (Narodna Volya) published from Scranton which was politically close to the party.